khushisharma-official/Projects/README.md

-# Training Projects
+# Projects
-The projects and Tasks I worked on during my Trainings.
+The projects and Tasks I worked on to practise and brush up my skills.